Ast3risk-ops/blog/content/about/index.md

 - The contact form is powered by [GetForm](https://getform.io) and is subject to their [privacy policy](https://getform.io/legal/privacy-policy).

-- I use Google ReCAPTCHA to protect the contact form.
-ReCAPTCHA is subject to Google's [privacy policy](https://policies.google.com/privacy?hl=en).

 ## Licensing

 My content is under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).
 Here's a summary of the license: